 Coaches and Administrators are responsible for staying within their respective budgets.
 Financial system controls are in place to prevent overspending, but individuals are required to ensure that funds are available for any expenses.
-No expenditures that exceed a respective budget amount will be approved unless authorized by the Director of Athletics and/or Assistant Athletic Director - Business Operations.
-The Athletic Business Office will make monthly budget reports available to each Head Coach each month.
-The Business Office includes the Assistant Athletic Director - Business Operations and the Athletic Business Manager.
+No expenditures that exceed a respective budget amount will be approved unless authorized by the Director of Athletics and/or Director of Finance.
+The Business Office will make monthly budget reports available to each Head Coach each month.
+Business Office includes the Director of Finance/Athletics and the Athletic Business Manager.
 These reports should be reviewed for accuracy and any discrepancies must be presented to the Business Office staff for correction.
 Additional budget reports are available upon request.